Adenomyosis Brings on Painful Symptoms

-That’s the response I receive most often when I try to explain a condition known as adenomyosis.
+That’s the response we receive most often when we try to explain a condition known as adenomyosis.
 While adenomyosis is sometimes referred to as endometriosis interna, endometriosis and adenomyosis really are two separate diseases and rarely occur together.

 The only similarity the diseases share is the presence of endometrial glands in the wrong anatomic area.
 When endometrial glands form on the outside of the uterus, this is endometriosis.
 When these glands bury themselves deep into the uterine muscle then you have adenomyosis.